praju-1/python_basic/README.md

 # python_snippets
-This repository include python code
+This repository include all python programing from basic to advance